 - Pickup methods.
 How will your recipient access the funds: cash pickup or from their bank account?

-How to send money to Denmark from America
+Options for sending money to Denmark from America

 - Bank transfers.
-Transferring funds from a US bank account to a Danish bank account is a simple but potentially expensive option.
+Transferring funds from a U.S. bank account to a Danish bank account is a simple but potentially expensive option.